Lucien-Aibel-Champlain/rest-liberties-shops/documentation.md

 item=Apple&category=Produce will return an item called Apple in the category Produce, not any produce or any item called Apple)
 ```

-All endpoints can also accept a filter by id, of the form:
+All endpoints can also accept a filter by the element's id, of the form:
 ```
 ?id=1
 ```
 If this is provided, it is the only thing that will be filtered by.
-The query will only return the single item referenced by the ID.
-Only the first ID provided will be read, others in the same request will be ignored.
+It is always the ID associated with the endpoint--the one that will return only one result.
+So /stores uses storeID, items uses itemID, etc. Only the first ID provided will be read, others in the same request will be ignored.

 #### Data types